-Before you start your search you should choose between the different PhD models:
+Before you start your search you should know that there are different PhD models:

 The "traditional" or "individual" path to a PhD remains the most common in Germany.
 An individual doctorate involves a thesis or dissertation that is produced under the supervision of one professor.
 This form of PhD study offers a great deal of flexibility, but demands a high degree of personal initiative and responsibility.